Meaning of Numbers: The Number 59

 Behold, the Lord's hand is not shortened that it cannot save, nor is His ear heavy that it cannot hear.
 But your iniquities have come between you and your God, and your sins have hid His face from you, that He will not hear.

 For your hands are defiled with blood, and your fingers with iniquity; your lips have spoken lies, your tongue has muttered perverseness.

 None calls for justice, nor does anyone plead for truth . . . (verses 1 to 4).

 Psalm 59 was written by David when King Saul sent men to watch his house in order to kill him (1Samuel 19:8 - 11)!
 His song pleads for God's protection then praises his abundant mercy.

 Deliver me from my enemies, O my God; defend me from those who rise up against me.
 Deliver me from the workers of evil and save me from bloody men, for behold, they lie in wait for my soul; the mighty are gathered against me . . .

 But I will sing of Your power; yea, I will sing aloud of Your mercy in the morning; for You have been my fortress and refuge in the day of my trouble.
 To You, O my Strength, I will sing; for God is my fortress and the God who shows me steadfast love (verses 1 - 3, 16 - 17 of Psalm 59).

-Book number 59 in the KJV Bible is the book of James.
+Book number 59 in the KJV Bible is the book of James which contains 5 chapters and 108 total verses.
 This writing was authored by one of Jesus' half-brothers of the same name.
 James, according to the Apostle Paul in 1Corinthians 15:7, was blessed with a special post-resurrection visit by Christ just before his ascension into heaven.